errantspark/battlerite-dev/README.md

 * https://github.com/jlajoie/battlerite-api/

-This is a tool which provides a wrapper around the internal API as used by the game itself, unfortunately that API is about a million times more useful than the official one (go figure)
+This is a tool which provides a wrapper around the internal API as used by the game itself, unfortunately that API is about a thousand times more useful than the official one, though to Stunlock's credit, they're updating quick.

 ## Install
 You're going to want to have a recent node.